 This post described solution consisting of four main steps:

-Connect to the old Lightsail instance using SSH, for example using the ‘Connect using SSH’-button in the online Lightsail portal .
-Change to the directory in which you wish to save your backup.
-Stop all servers (see line 4).
-Create a compressed file with the directory containing application data files (line 5).
-Additionally, to make a full backup, create a compressed file with the directory containing application binaries and runtime files (line 6).
+.
+Stop all servers.
+Create a compressed file with the directory containing application data files.
+Additionally, to make a full backup, create a compressed file with the directory containing application binaries and runtime files.
 You can then restart the server to reduce downtime.
+For newer Lightsail instances, your bitnami

 cd /home/